flatironinstitute/aLENS/docs/source/docker.md

     - Sign up for service [https://www.hdfgroup.org/register/](https://www.hdfgroup.org/register/)
     - Download at [https://www.hdfgroup.org/downloads/hdfview/#download](https://www.hdfgroup.org/downloads/hdfview/#download)

-## Docker image runs
+## Creating an aLENS docker image

-- Start docker desktop
+1. Start docker desktop
-- Pull latest docker image
+2. Pull latest docker image

     ```bash
     docker pull lamsoa729/alens:latest
     ```

-- Make a folder to put your simulation data in on your local
+3. Make a folder to put your simulation data in on your local

     ```bash
     mkdir my_alens_data; cd my_alens_data
     ```

-- Create a new container and link it to the recently created data folder
+4. Create a new container and link it to the recently created data folder
     - Container name: alens
     - Host path: `<path/to/my_alens_data>`
     - Container path: `/root/Run`

+You now have access to an environment that can run aLENS but will create data files on your local computer.

 ## Running aLENS inside docker

-- Open a CLI to your docker image and go to `Run` directory
+1. Open a command line interface (CLI) to your docker image using docker desktop and go to `Run` directory

     ```bash
     bash
     cd /root/Run
     ```

-- While in the docker instance, copy example to data folder
+1. While in the CLI, copy example to data folder

     ```bash
     cp -r ../aLENS/Examples/MixMotorSliding .
     cd MixMotorSliding
     ```

-- Copy of the contents of Run directory
+1. Copy of the contents of Run directory

     ```bash
     cp -r ~/aLENS/Run/* .